cwi-dis/CEAP-360VR-Dataset/README.md

 ## Dataset License
 CEAP-360VR dataset is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-## Usage
+## Citation

- 1. We have performed the time alignment of different types of data and videos for each participant, as well as the proceesing scripts that can be used to generate both the transformed and frame data.
-    Researchers can run their analysis methods on them.

- 2. For researchers who want to try other data processing methods, you can directly use the raw data.
- 3. Please cite our paper in any published work that uses this dataset as follows：
+Please cite our paper in any published work that uses this dataset as follows：
 - Plain Text
 ```
 T. Xue, A. El Ali, T. Zhang, G. Ding, and P. Cesar, "CEAP-360VR: A Continuous Physiological and Behavioral Emotion Annotation Dataset for 360° Videos," in IEEE Transactions on Multimedia, doi: 10.1109/TMM.2021.3124080.